Product: Awair Element

 Managing TCP Ports

 Basic security firewall configurations will commonly allow outgoing connections from all devices, but high security configurations may block all or a portion of this traffic.
-If your firewall is particularly restrictive, try adjusting your firewall’s policies to allow your Awair Element to make outgoing TCP connections on Ports 8883 and 443.
+If your firewall is particularly restrictive, try adjusting your firewall’s policies to allow your Awair Element to make outgoing TCP connections on Port 443.

 Once per hour, your Awair will check for and download firmware updates when available.
 This check is done via a TCP connection using TLS security and HTTPS protocol, initiated on Port 443 to Awair’s servers.